 Norwich won the ‘Good Design in Housing’ award from the Ministry of Housing and Local Government, for the building of Alderson Place in Finkelgate.

 Eleven-storey Compass Tower, Heartsease is built.

 In 1965 the three towers in both Mile Cross and Heartsease were constructed, along with Normandie Tower and Winchester Tower in the city.

 From the mid 1970s Norwich City Council introduced the policy that buildings must not be built above four stories high under the guidance of Baroness Hollis of Heigham.

-This is the reason Norwich has kept a relatively low skyline and, unlike many cities, only has a small number of high rise flats.
+This is the reason Norwich has kept a relatively low skyline and, unlike many cities, only has a few high rise flats.

 Construction on Normandie and Winchester Towers begins.